actions/setup-python/docs/advanced-usage.md

 > If your runner is configured as a service and you run into problems, make sure the user that the service is running as is correct.
 For more information, you can [check the status of your self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service#checking-the-status-of-the-service).

-## MacOS
+## macOS

- The Python packages for MacOS that are downloaded from `actions/python-versions` are originally compiled from the source in `/Users/runner/hostedtoolcache`.
+ The Python packages for macOS that are downloaded from `actions/python-versions` are originally compiled from the source in `/Users/runner/hostedtoolcache`.
 Due to the fixed shared library path, these Python packages are non-relocatable and require to be installed only in `/Users/runner/hostedtoolcache`.
-Before the use of `setup-python` on the MacOS self-hosted runner:
+Before the use of `setup-python` on the macOS self-hosted runner:

  - Create a directory called `/Users/runner/hostedtoolcache`
  - Change the permissions of `/Users/runner/hostedtoolcache` so that the runner has write access